Daniel0729/morning_night/README.md

 install:
 sudo pip install omxplayer-wrapper

-the first time running will fail, you can reboot your pi .not work very well...
+the first time running will fail,so you can do player.play twice in your code .not work very well